How much will I pay for courses at Chisholm?

 - 100 per cent refund of all fees if Chisholm cancels your course.
 Course cancellation does not include circumstances where a course is superseded on the national register (training.gov.au) and a student is offered enrolment in the replacement/superseding course.

-- You will receive a refund of tuition fees paid less an administration fee of $50 for non-VET Student Loans/VET FEE HELP courses if you lodge a withdrawal/refund application within 28 days of commencing your course for the year.
+- You will receive a refund of tuition fees paid less an administration fee of $50 for non-VET Student Loans/VET FEE-HELP courses if you lodge a withdrawal/refund application within 28 days of commencing your course for the year or, if you have not commenced, within 28 days of your expected commencement date.

 - You will receive a 100 per cent refund of tuition fees if you lodge a withdrawal/refund application for a VET Student Loans/VET FEE-HELP unit of study on or before your census date for that unit.

-- You will only receive a refund of student services and amenities fees and ancillary fees paid if you lodge a withdrawal/refund application within 28 days of commencing your course for the year.
+- You will receive a refund of student services and amenities fees and ancillary fees paid if you lodge a withdrawal/refund application within 28 days of commencing your course for the year or, if you have not commenced, within 28 days of your expected commencement date.

 - Non-concession students who are granted a refund will not be permitted to enrol in the same course as a concession student in the same year.